 © 2016 American Iron and Steel Institute, All rights reserved.

 American Iron and Steel Institute, "Direct Strength Prediction of Cold-Formed Steel Beam-Columns" (2016).
-AISI-Specifications for the Design of Cold-Formed Steel Structural Members.
+American Iron and Steel Institute (AISI) Specifications, Standards, Manuals and Research Reports (1946 - present).
 155.